mgtm98/GSoC/secondVersion.md

 ## Abstract
 _Micropython is a relatively new technology in the fields of IoT and Robotics.
 It accelerates projects prototyping.
 In this project, a new set of examples will be written for beginners and for those who are new to robotics.
-In addition providing various examples for many libs. supported by Arduino to make it well documented in Micropython world._
+In addition to providing various examples for many libs. supported by Arduino to make it well documented in Micropython world._

 ## Technical Details